Chanted Prayers (Pujas)

 Join us for livestream meditation prayers, weekly & monthly Pujas.

 Pujas (chanted prayers) are an important component of training in a spiritual life.
 They help us to still our mind, connect with enlightened beings, and receive blessings.
-Below is a list of the pujas we practice together.
-Please check the online calendar for any schedule changes.
+Below is a list of the pujas we practice together via livestream with Kadampa Meditation Center Madison.
 All pujas are free of charge.
 Everyone welcome.
-Check the calendar for upcoming dates.
+To view upcoming pujas and register to attend by livestream, visit this link.

 Heart Jewel with Lamrim Meditation